 Treatment for mycosis fungoides

 Mycosis fungoides can be very well controlled with treatment, but it has a tendency to come back (relapse) when treatment is stopped.
-A few people need no treatment at all at first.
+A few people don’t need any treatment at all at first.
 A good skincare regime with regular use of moisturisers helps to prevent dryness and irritation.
+Most moisturisers are available over-the-counter, but specific urea based emollients will need to be prescribed.
 If you have stage 1 disease, this may be all you need.

 If larger areas of your skin are affected, or if you have troublesome itching, you may have treatments applied directly to the skin.
 These are called topical treatments.
 They include steroid creams, topical retinoids, light therapy or chemotherapy drugs in a cream that you apply to your skin.
 You might also have radiotherapy to treat plaques or tumours.